 He started trading in 2006, and from mid-2007 worked on the trader’s help desk at Safety in the Market, where he had done his trading study.
 In 2008 he began presenting seminars for Safety in the Market, and continued to do so until the end of 2012, when he moved to base himself in Thailand.

 Since then he has published a book on Gann, called How to Trade Like W.D.
 Gann.
-Along with his good friend Jon Kirk, he has presented two seminars under the banner of Inspired by Gann, in 2016 and 2018.He also publishes the Gann Trader’s Almanac weekly newsletter.
+Along with his good friend Jon Kirk, he has presented three workshops under the banner of Inspired by Gann, in 2016, 2018 and 2019.He also publishes the Gann Trader’s Almanac weekly newsletter.